Skip to content

 What is the difference between broadcast and multicast?

-multicast is the delivery of a message or information to a group of destination computers simultaneously in a single transmission from the source. source sends a packet only once, nodes in the network take care of replicating the packet to reach multiple receivers
+multicast is the delivery of a message or information to a group of destination computers simultaneously in a single transmission from the source.
+Source sends a packet only once, nodes in the network take care of replicating the packet to reach multiple receivers.
+It is used in video streaming, audio conferencing, and real-time data distribution.

 How does ping work?